kamione/prob_calculator_clozapine/README.md

 python app.py
 ```

-This will initiate an window.
+This will initiate an application window.
 ![](assets/startup.png)

 You may enter the information and press calculate.
-The predicted probability will be shown.
+The predicted probability will be shown on the right panel.
 ![](assets/example.png)

 <!-- Contributing -->